xverizex/twitch-notificator-console/README.md

 ```
 # How to write plugins?
 See directory plugins/test for example.
 There is very simple primer to understand how to plugin works.

+# How to write lua extensions?
+Fill twitch.conf section General with field `lua_scripts`.
+This field is array of string.
+There is simple primer of lua script lie in directory `lua_scripts`.
+It's name is `test.lua`.
+It contains one function of `notificator console` and it name `net_send_message`.
+In that primer is are that function.